khast3x/khast3x.github.io/_posts/2018-10-02-docker-c2-hershell-metasploit.md

   - gce
   - pentest
   - golang

 ---

 ## Using Docker to host a cloud hershell implant listener and a Metasploit C2

 ------

-Did you ever wonder how to get a free implant listener server available all the time in a very stable infrastructure?
+In the following article we'll be deploying Hershell, a minimal golang reverse shell, and its C2 using Docker to host it on a cloud provider's infrastructure.
+One of the many powers of golang is it's cross platform capabilities.
+Since the codebase is minimal, we'll see how to use a container to host our C2.

 <!--more-->

 ------

 # Goal

-We want to use Docker to build and fresh [hershell](https://github.com/lesnuages/hershell) implant and easily distribute it.
+We want to use Docker to build a fresh [hershell](https://github.com/lesnuages/hershell) implant and easily distribute it.

-[Hershell](https://github.com/lesnuages/hershell) comes with the ability to upgrade the infected target to a `meterpreter` implant or inject shellcode.
+[Hershell](https://github.com/lesnuages/hershell) comes with the ability to upgrade the infected target to a `meterpreter` implant or inject shellcode directly in memory.
 We'll also be using Docker to host our second stage Metasploit C2 (C3 in this article)

 Once done, generating, sharing and managing the implant should be a fast and cloud-native process.

+Deploying a server to catch the reverse callback will should be fast and clean.
 # Requirements

 You'll need a `docker` environment [installed](https://docs.docker.com/install/), and some place to host your C2 and C3.
 Since we're using containers, you can very well try this on your local machine.
 I recommend looking into [free tiers](https://github.com/ripienaar/free-for-dev) from providers such as AWS, Azure or Google Cloud Engine, as you can hardly beat their datacenter Internet speed.

 Some basic UNIX and Docker knowledge is expected.